-ITEM 16 - INVESTMENT DISCRETION
+ITEM 16- INVESTMENT DISCRETION

 We will enter into discretionary investment management relationships with our clients.
-The extent of our discretionary authority is generally limited to the selection or termination of investment managers and the authority to instruct our client's custodian to transfer funds to effect that investment.
 Our discretionary authority to act on behalf of a client is described in the discretionary Investment Management Agreement between the Firm and our client or, for our SIFs, in the limited partnership agreement or its equivalent.
 We manage discretionary portfolios in line with clients' investment guidelines and restrictions agreed upon in advance, and we have established pre- and post-trade compliance procedures for discretionary portfolios to help ensure consistency with client guidelines and Firm policies.